skup-sci/skup-sci.github.io/README.md

 ## Welcome to GitHub Pages

- hi , we are  pankaj and Shashank working as web developer at mmmut Gorakhpur.😍🥰🤩
+ hihi wm , we are  pankaj and Shashank working as web developer at mmmut Gorakhpur.😍🥰🤩

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.